-Most notably, the ambitions towards digital governance have translated into the Law FZ-90, which called for a 'sovereign RuNet' in 2019 and mandated passing of internet traffic within Russia through internet exchange points (IXPs) pre-approved by Roskomnadzor (Claessen, 2020); obligatory measures on ISPs to ensure the security and integrity of the RuNet (such as DPI technologies); the National Domain Name System (NDNS) (Kolozaridi & Muravyov, 2021).
+Most notably, the ambitions towards digital governance have translated into the Law FZ-90, which called for a 'sovereign RuNet' in 2019 and mandated passing of internet traffic within Russia through internet exchange points (IXPs) pre-approved by Roskomnadzor (Claessen, 2020); obligatory measures on ISPs to ensure the security and integrity of the RuNet (such as DPI technologies); the National Domain Name System (NDNS)10 (Kolozaridi and Muravyov, 2021).
 To sum up, Russia has improved and centralized its capabilities to control its national online information space, as well as key internet resources at the domestic level.
 This has played out at different levels: attempts to deploy surveillance and filtering technologies, attempts to control access to online information (such as DPI), as well as policy measures aimed at censorship of online content and blacklisting of specific internet resources.
-This has contributed to the development of a burgeoning domestic market for internet 'black boxes', including systems for intercepting telecommunications.
-At the internet governance level, Russia illustrates the attempt of a state to reassert sovereignty over cyberspace (after an initial period of non-intervention in the same).
+This has contributed to the development of a burgeoning domestic market for internet 'black boxes', including systems for intercepting telecommunications11.
+At the internet governance level, Russia illustrates the attempt of a state to reassert sovereignty over cyberspace (after an initial period of non-intervention

+9 See ECHR, Case of ROMAN ZAKHAROV v.
+RUSSIA, Judgment of 4.12.2015 in the same).
 In line with China, Russia now tends to support a state-centric model of global internet governance favouring multilateral agreements rather than multi-stakeholder settings (Nocetti, 2015).